 How to Protect Your Photos from Theft

 Technology has brought a myriad of advancements in the photography industry.
 The digital era allows photographers to see their pictures as soon as they are captured.
 Some adjustments can be done inside the camera, while others in a digital darkroom, such as Corel PaintShop Pro or Adobe Photoshop.
-The world wide web has opened up lucrative opportunities for photographers to present and sell their work on websites that can be viewed from smartphones, computers, and tablets.
+The worldwide web has opened up lucrative opportunities for photographers to present and sell their work on websites that can be viewed from smartphones, computers, and tablets.
 Together with benefits for photographers, the Internet likewise provides opportunities for intellectual property thieves.
 Photos and images are being stolen from websites every day.
 They are used to make a profit by someone else other than the owner.
 Watermarking photographs that are placed online is the best way to prevent theft.

-Why are images stolen?
+Why are images stolen

-Some people assume that every photo uploaded online is free to take, but the rest of them know better.
+Some people assume that every photo uploaded online is free to take, but the rest of they know better.
 Everybody is looking for a way to make some extra money and some resort to using images produced by other people to create products in on request print shops.

 A lot of companies offer printing services for mugs, shoes, tote bags, calendars, greeting cards, and many other products.
 The objects are then sold to the person who uploads the images for a fee.
 Unprofessional freelancers are taking photographs from websites and digital portfolios and uploading them to on-demand print companies and making money from the hard work of someone else.